pachterlab/biophysics/docs/source/foundations_computation.rst

 .. dropdown:: Gillespie, 1976. `A general method for numerically simulating the stochastic time evolution of coupled chemical reactions. <https://doi.org/10.1016/0021-9991(76)90041-3>`_

-            .. grid:: 1

-                .. grid-item:: In this article, Gillespie described the Stochastic Simulation Algorithm (Gillespie algorithm).
+            In this article, Gillespie described the Stochastic Simulation Algorithm (Gillespie algorithm).

 .. dropdown:: Gardiner and Chaturvedi, 1977. `The Poisson Representation.
 I. A New Technique for Chemical Master Equations. <https://doi.org/10.1007/BF01014349>`_

-            .. grid:: 1

-                .. grid-item:: In this article, Gardiner and Chaturvedi introduced the Poisson representation which expresses the probability distribution as a convolution of Poisson distributions.
+            In this article, Gardiner and Chaturvedi introduced the Poisson representation which expresses the probability distribution as a convolution of Poisson distributions.
 This representation transforms chemical master equations into Fokker-Planck and stochastic differential equations and leads to a simple expression of chemical equilibrium states.

 .. dropdown:: Peccoud and Ycart, 1995. `Markovian Modeling of Gene-Product Synthesis. <https://doi.org/10.1006/tpbi.1995.1027>`_